-Biology is taught from Year 7 to Year 13.
+Years 7 and 8 are taught general Science until Year 9 when Physics, Chemistry and Biology are taught as separate subjects.
 We aim to inspire and enthuse students about Biology and living organisms through investigating, observing, experimenting, testing out ideas, and thinking about them.
 We look at the basic unit of life, the cell, and explore how cells perform specific functions within organisms, and how these organisms relate to, and shape, the environment in which we live.
 We follow our own course in Years 7 and 8 before formally commencing AQA Biology GCSE and OCR Biology A at A Level.

-The A-Level course includes an opportunity to attend an ecology field studies four-day course at a field studies centre in Somerset.
-Further enrichment is provided through a KS3 Science Club and Eco Club.
+The A-Level course includes an opportunity to attend a one-day field studies course at Wakehurst Place.
+Further enrichment is provided through a KS3 Science Club.
 We also run a biology clinic and offer additional enrichment activities for Year 12s.
 Details

 Head of Department: Mrs C Dhanowa

 Teachers: Mrs C Dhanowa, Dr A Donovan, Mrs Munton, Mr A Roberts, Miss K Purkayastha, and Mr S Marsh

 DNA is like a computer program but far, far more advanced than any software ever created."

 Bill Gates, The Road Ahead

 Students study Cells and Tissues, Animal and Plant Reproduction, Environment and Adaptation, Variation and Classification, Photosynthesis, and Food and Digestion.ã